Santa Monica Pier

 • price 3 of 4

 Located at the southern end of the Third Street Promenade, this revamped shopping center is packed with upscale department stores and designer boutiques from brands like Coach and Louis Vuitton.
-There’s nothing particularly notable about Santa Monica Place (though it is getting a Din Tai Fung), but it’s a pleasant destination for some retail to-dos thanks to three floors of sophisticated shopping set around an open-air courtyard.
+There’s nothing particularly notable about Santa Monica Place (though it does now boast a Din Tai Fung with ocean views), but it’s a pleasant destination for some retail to-dos thanks to three floors of sophisticated shopping set around an open-air courtyard.

 Advertising